Research & Analysis Wing: Sri Lanka

-In early 1980s, R&AW allegedly started funding and training Tamil militants to keep a check on Sri Lanka, which had helped Pakistan in the Indo-Pak War by allowing Pakistani ships to refuel at Sri Lankan ports.
-R&AW split the Tamil militants into more than 20 groups, among which Liberation Tigers of Tamil Eelam (LTTE) was one.However, when LTTE disobeyed the directions offered by R&AW, the agency switched sides and started providing intelligence support to Sri Lanka.
+In the early 1980s, R&AW allegedly started funding and training Tamil militants to keep a check on Sri Lanka, which had helped Pakistan in the Indo-Pak War by allowing Pakistani ships to refuel at Sri Lankan ports.
+R&AW split the Tamil militants into more than 20 groups, among which Liberation Tigers of Tamil Eelam (LTTE) was one.
+However, when LTTE disobeyed the directions offered by R&AW, the agency switched sides and started providing intelligence support to Sri Lanka.
 When Prime Minister of India Rajiv Gandhi was forced to send the Indian Peace Keeping Force (IPKF) under Operation Pawan in 1987 to restore normalcy in the region.
 The disastrous mission of the IPKF was blamed by many on the lack of coordination between the IPKF and R&AW.
 Its most disastrous manifestation was the Heliborne assault on LTTE HQ in the Jaffna University campus in the opening stages of Operation Pawan.
 The dropping paratroopers became easy targets for the LTTE.
 A number of soldiers were killed.
 The assassination of Rajiv Gandhi ended India's involvement in Sri Lankan Civil war.

-In 2010, R&AW carried out a snatch operation in Sri Lanka, in which a top HuJI militant Sheikh Abdul Khawaja - handler of the 26/11 Mumbai terror attackers was captured and secretly taken away to India.
+In 2010, R&AW carried out a snatch operation in Sri Lanka, in which a top HuJI militant Sheikh Abdul Khawaja – handler of the 26/11 Mumbai terror attackers was captured and secretly taken away to India.

 In 2015, it was allegedly reported by the Sri Lankan newspaper The Sunday Times, that R&AW had played a role in uniting the opposition, to bring about the defeat of Mahinda Rajapaksa.
 There had been growing concern in the Indian government, on the increasing influence of economic and military rival China in Sri Lankan affairs.
 Rajapaksa further upped the ante by allowing 2 Chinese submarines to dock in 2014, without informing India, in spite of a stand still agreement to this effect between India and Sri Lanka.
 The growing Chinese tilt of Rajapaksa was viewed by India with unease.
 Further, it was alleged, that R&AW's Chief of Station in Colombo, helped coordination of talks within the opposition, and convincing former PM Ranil Wickremasinghe not to stand against Rajapaksa, but to choose a common opposition candidate, who had better chances of winning.
 The station chief was also alleged to have been in touch with Chandrika Kumaratunga, who played a key role in convincing Maithripala Sirisena to be the common candidate.
 However these allegations were denied by the Indian Government and the Sri Lankan Foreign Minister Mangala Samaraweera.

 Before the 2019 Easter bombings, R&AW had issued precision intelligence warnings to its Sri Lankan counterpart about an impending terrorist attack.
 All of these warnings were based on HUMINT gathered by it.

-In 2019, R&AW was also able to infiltrate PLA communication through the Chinese military to Sri Lanka.
-It was because of this that the post was vacant for nearly 8–9 months; the attache was called back after Chinese had learned of this infiltration.